Benefits of Homeschooling

-Years ago, a friend of mine asked me if I would homeschool any children that I might have in the future.
+Years ago, a friend of mine asked me about the benefits of homeschooling.
+If I would homeschool any children that I might have in the future.
 I replied “Of course!” without missing a beat, and she was very surprised.

 Some people thrive in public school – and others, like myself, thrive through home education.
-While there is far more to discuss than I could cover in one article, there are three key benefits that I would point to in analyzing my own personal experience.
+While there is far more to discuss than I could cover in one article.
+There are three key benefits that I would point to in analysing my own personal experience.

 Developing my Resume

-When I first started writing for the newspaper, my assignment was to cover what was happening in the community – which meant conducting interviews with local business owners as well as approaching total strangers on the street and asking them if they’d like to give a quote about local issues.
+When I first started writing for the newspaper, my assignment was to cover what was happening in the community.
+As a result, this meant conducting interviews with local business owners.
+As well as approaching total strangers on the street.
+I had to ask them if they’d like to give a quote about local issues.

-As an adult, I often write about entertainment and frequently travel to Hollywood and New York City to attend press conferences for new movies, where I interview actors such as Meryl Streep and Charlize Theron.
+As an adult, I often write about entertainment and frequently travel to Hollywood and New York City.
+Here I attend press conferences for new movies.
+I interview actors such as Meryl Streep and Charlize Theron.

 Becoming a Self-Starter